IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 # Shell Scripting Project – Online Course Log Analyzer

 ## Overview
-The **Online Course Log Analyzer** is a Bash script that processes session records stored in log.txt.
+The **Online Course Log Analyzer** is a Bash Shell script that processes session records stored in a file named log.txt.
 It offers a range of features to analyze course activity, including session details, attendance tracking, late arrivals, early departures, and instructor-related statistics.
 The tool is designed for interactive, menu-driven use, making it easy to explore and interpret course log data.

 ---